paepckehh/opnborg/README.md

                         OPN_TLSKEYPIN='FezOCC3qZFzBmD5xRKtDoLgK445Kr0DeJBj2TWVvR9M='

 - The internal webserver is listening to on [any] interface port 6464 -> 0.0.0.0:6464 (http://localhost:6464)
-- Enviroment Variables bools will always be true if set (the value is not relevant)
+- Enviroment Variables bools will always be true if defined (the value you set is not relevant)
 - Clear text HTTP protocol is not supported, switch on HTTPS for your admin interface (self-signed certificates will do)
-- ATT: HTTPS chain verification via system os trust store(s) clusterfuck is disabled by default (OPN_NOSSL='true'), use OPN_TLSKEYPIN !
+- ATT: HTTPS chain verification via system os trust store(s) is disabled by default: use OPN_TLSKEYPIN (!!!)
 ```

 # HOW TO INSTALL